to

 Annualized

-An initial $ 1000 in ELECTRICITY from 2021-03-01 to 2026-03-01 would be worth $ 11.05 in real terms.
-In nominal terms it would be $ 13.77, but cumulative inflation of 24.64% diluted the gains.
+An initial $ 1000 in ELECTRICITY from 2021-04-01 to 2026-04-01 would be worth $ 10.96 in real terms.
+In nominal terms it would be $ 13.67, but cumulative inflation of 24.68% diluted the gains.

-The Post-Crisis Adjustment and the Real-Term Peak (1978–1985)
+The Post-Crisis Adjustment and the Real-Price Peak (1978–1985)

-The Era of Efficiency and Natural Gas Dominance (1990–2015)
+The Era of Deregulation and the 'Dash for Gas' (1990–2015)

-The Modern Transition and Inflationary Resurgence (2020–2026)
+The Modern Transition and the Inflationary Resurgence (2020–2026)

 In the most recent section of the total historical overview, we see a sharp upward movement in the nominal price, climbing toward and exceeding the $0.19 mark.
 This period marks a departure from the relative stability of the previous two decades.
 Looking at the complete history, this nominal spike is driven by the post-pandemic inflationary environment, global supply chain disruptions affecting fuel prices, and the massive capital expenditures required for the transition to renewable energy sources and a modernized "smart grid."

 For the user of this dashboard, this provides a vital lesson in the difference between price and value.
 Wealth is not just about having more dollars; it is about what those dollars can buy.
 If the price of a core necessity like electricity grows slower than inflation, it effectively acts as a long-term tailwind for the broader economy.
 It frees up capital for other investments and consumption, even if the monthly bill feels higher than it did in years past.
-The blue line’s long-term descent is a testament to the increasing efficiency of the modern world.
+The blue line’s long-term downward slope is a testament to the increasing efficiency of the modern world.

-- Regional Divergence: While this chart shows the U.S. average, electricity prices are highly localized.
+• Regional Divergence: While this chart shows the U.S. average, electricity prices are highly localized.
 Residents in areas with abundant hydroelectric power, like Washington state, often pay significantly less than the average, while those in island territories or high-density urban areas like New York City may pay double the national average due to delivery complexities.

-- Efficiency Gains: Since the 1980s, the average American household has significantly increased its number of electronic devices (smartphones, computers, smart home tech), yet total per-capita electricity consumption has remained relatively stable thanks to massive improvements in appliance efficiency and building insulation.
+• Efficiency Gains: Since the 1980s, the average American household has significantly increased its number of electronic devices (smartphones, computers, smart home tech), yet total per-capita electricity consumption has remained relatively stable thanks to massive improvements in appliance efficiency and building insulation.

 AI-generated text.
 May contain mistakes.